webtui/webtui/docs/src/pages/start/theming.md

 `@webtui/css` ships with a very basic black-and-white theme that automatically changes based on the user's color preference

-You can customize dark/light mode colors with a `prefers-color-scheme` media query
+The user's preferred color scheme can be respected with the `prefers-color-scheme` media query

 ```css
 @layer base {